wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 // Create the WavefrontProxyClient
 WavefrontSender wavefrontSender = wfProxyClientBuilder.build();
  ```
-**Note:** When you set up a Wavefront proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
+> **Note:** When you set up a Wavefront proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
 The `WavefrontProxyClient` must send data to the same ports that the Wavefront proxy listens to.
-Consequently, the port-related builder methods must specify the same port numbers as the corresponding proxy configuration properties:
+Consequently, the port-related builder methods must specify the same port numbers as the corresponding proxy configuration properties.
+See the following table:

 | `WavefrontProxyClient` builder method | Corresponding property in `wavefront.conf` |
 | ----- | -------- |